Xorge Carrillo

-Xorge Carrillo (born April 12, 1989) is a Mexican professional baseball catcher for the Toros de Tijuana of the Mexican League and for the Águilas de Mexicali of the Liga Mexicana del Pacifico.
+Xorge Carrillo (born April 12, 1989) is a Mexican professional baseball catcher for the Leones de Yucatán of the Mexican League and for the Águilas de Mexicali of the Liga Mexicana del Pacifico.
 He represented Mexico in the 2017 World Baseball Classic, 2019 Pan American Games Qualifier, and 2019 exhibition games against Japan.

 Career

 Carrillo was drafted by the Toronto Blue Jays in the 28th round of the 2007 Major League Baseball draft out of McClintock High School, but did not sign.
 He was again drafted in the 29th round of the 2009 Major League Baseball draft out of Central Arizona College, this time by the Cleveland Indians, but again did not sign.
 He then went on to attend Arizona State University, where he played baseball for the Sun Devils.
 He was drafted for a third time in the 2010 Major League Baseball draft, selected in the 23rd round by the San Diego Padres, but for a third time did not sign and returned to ASU.
 He was drafted for a fourth time in the 14th round of the 2011 Major League Baseball draft by the New York Mets and agreed to sign with the club.